grinnell-cs/csc151-dh/_eboards/eboard01a.md

 * Our class mentors are ...
     * Cassandra
     * Quang
+    * Here to help you with the class in general.
+    * Folks who will wander around during class and answer and ask quetions.
+    * Folks who will hold weekly mentor sessions.
+AN hour-long review session or time to work on homework or ....
+    * Our mentors have lives/work outside of mentoring.
+Do not (ab)use them outside of their normal hours.
 * The class Web site is at
   <https://rebelsky.cs.grinnell.edu/Courses/CSC151/2022Sp/>.
     * I will email you the link.